Insurance Companies and Motorcycle Accidents

-West Virginia is a modified comparative negligence state.
+Both West Virginia and Ohio are modified comparative negligence states.
 If you are more than 50 percent at fault for your motorcycle accident and injuries, you can be barred from recovering anything.
 If you are less than 50 percent at fault, your recovery will be reduced according to the percentage of fault assigned to you.

 Because of this law, insurance companies often try to portray motorcycle riders as dangerous risk-takers.
 They want to blame the motorcyclist's negligence for a crash so they can reject or minimize the motorcyclist's insurance payout.
 At Mani Ellis & Layne, PLLC, our attorneys refuse to let this happen to our clients.

 We know how to fight for injured bikers